Protecting the Health of Wildlife Ecosystems

 Through the years, scientists have learned more about the role animals — especially rodents — play in the dissemination of the plague, and researchers at the University of Missouri have recently uncovered another alarming way the disease can be passed: from mother flea to offspring.

-Deborah Anderson, a professor in Mizzou’s College of Veterinary Medicine, was the principal investigator on a recent study, which was published in Nature.
+Deborah Anderson, PhD, a professor in Mizzou’s College of Veterinary Medicine, was the principal investigator on a recent study, which was published in Nature.
 Read on to learn more about Anderson and why her groundbreaking research is important to animals and humans.

 In a recent study, Deborah Anderson and her team discovered fleas can transmit the plague in utero.